uktrade/digital-workspace-v2/README.md

 are there to support tests.

-Playwright also has a [test generator](https://playwright.dev/python/docs/codegen-intro) - install the dependencies on your host machine and run `playwright codegen` to generate test cases as you browse.
+Playwright also has a [test generator](https://playwright.dev/python/docs/codegen-intro) - install the dependencies on your host machine and run `make e2e-codegen` to generate test cases as you browse (using the CI settings).

 > Note: if you're running e2e tests many times in a session and don't want to destroy and recreate the DB each time (to make the run faster), set the `TESTS_KEEP_DB` environment variable to a truthy value (most easily by modifying .env.ci)